There are five main stages in the application process for PhD candidates:

 Once you have identified a supervisor, finalised your research proposal, made contact with your referees, and collected your other supporting documents, you will be ready to submit your application.
 This is done online through Warwick's Postgraduate Application System.

-Although there is no strict deadline for applications, you are strongly advised to submit your application at least two weeks and preferably one month before any funding deadlines at Warwick, and no later than 31 July if you are not applying for university funding.
-Ideally you should aim to submit your application by April to ensure you receive your application results with enough time to organise the logistical aspects of your studies before the start of term.
+If you are not applying for funding, ideally, you should aim to submit your application by April to ensure you receive your application results with enough time to organise the logistical aspects of your studies before the start of term but are strongly advised to submit your application no later than 31 July.

 More information about funding at Warwick and the relevant deadlines can be found on the Fees & funding page.